 Historical images are a window on our past.
 It is a moment in time that has been preserved for the future.

 I work near the National War Memorial and pass Confederation Square several times a day.
 I’m also familiar with it, as the NCC works in collaboration with Canadian Heritage to maintain the National War Memorial and other monuments on NCC lands.
 However, I can honestly say that my previous understanding of the amount of work and effort that went into making the memorial a reality was limited.

 As we worked with Library and Archives Canada to digitize some of our photo assets, three great scrapbooks on Confederation Square came to life.
-In these scrapbooks are several images dedicated to building the National War Memorial, and they have provided me with a new-found appreciation for the work involved.

 Below are a few shots that show the stages of the work.
 It’s interesting to note the progress of construction between the first image, from June, and the last one, from October.

 Construction of the National War Memorial: Overhead view of Connaught Place (now Confederation Square) looking west toward (from left to right) the building that now houses D’Arcy McGee’s pub, Sparks Street, the post office and Langevin Block (now named the Office of the Prime Minister and Privy Council).

 National War Memorial Site, under construction.
 General view of scaffolding and winches.